jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Schedule
 - Pack 1
-    - bug: critical: Casting on self causes infinite recursion and kills self even if you only cast with one hurt
     - Bug: Archers on level 2 have more health than archers on level 1
     - bug: Game didn't go to game over when i died by walking into spikes
     - Restore planning view graphics for force move spells
     - Allow casting no target spells (like decoy) at end of range instead of saying "out of range"
+    - how to explain "+ cast range", units of measure no good.
+Try percentage
     - Add 'loading' after clicking `join game`
     - Make predictions consider the effect of forceMove, like `push, AOE` should show the prediction circle in the end location of the push
 - Pack 2
+    - bug: critical: Casting on self causes infinite recursion and kills self even if you only cast with one hurt
     - Prevent hang on await
     - Bug: I pushed a unit into lava and the game is hanging on an await
     - **critical** Brad's game got stuck on Message Type 9 Couldn't pick an upgrade